The Cheetah

 Our best chance of making people aware of the need to save natural ecology

-This is one of the main reasons I create art focused upon endangered species;
+This is one of the main reasons my art focuses upon endangered species;

 To let people know and think deeply about acting to save them.